 Aid is granted on the basis of "need" or "merit" or both.
 Tuition waivers, scholarships, and fellowships awarded by the graduate and professional divisions are often granted on the basis of merit.
 Certain federal funds (for example, Federal Perkins Loan and Federal Work Study) are awarded on the basis of need and funds availability.
-Financial need is the difference between the cost of education (tuition, fees, books, and standard living budget) and what a standardized need analysis determines that you should be able to contribute based on your available resources.
+Financial need is the difference between the cost of education (tuition, fees, books, and standard living budget) and what a standardized need analysis determines that you should be able to contribute based on your income and available resources.

-^{}Transportation costs are higher for the School of Medicine and the School of Public Health and Tropical Medicine due to higher downtown parking costs.
+^{}Transportation costs are higher for the School of Medicine; the School of Public Health and Tropical Medicine; and the School of Social Work due to higher downtown parking costs.